Rahulmashlesh/-Smart-Door-authentication-system/README.md

-# Smart Door authentication system
+# Smart Door Authentication System

 Implemented a Smart Door authentication system.
 Used Kinesis Video Streams and Amazon Rekognition to build a distributed system that authenticates people and provides them with access to a virtual door.